mdharb/reading-notes/README.md

 **how to keep yourself in growth mindset:**

 * Remind yourself where you were yesterday and the progress that you made today.
-* Remind yourself about the energy and time that you might lose in your youth.
+* Remind yourself about the imoprtance of energy and time that you still have while you are in youth.
 * Your brain is a gift with unlimited abilities, don't ever limit it.